ACCLM Privacy Statement

-We process your data because this is required by law or because we have a legitimate interest.
-Processing your personal data may also be necessary for the performance of our agreement with you.
+We process your data because this is required by law or because we have a legitimate interest in doing so, including to support business transactions of the type referred to above, to effectively manage our assets and protect their value.
+Processing your personal data in the manner otherwise outlined above may also be necessary for the performance of our agreement with you.

 We may also process your personal data if this is necessary for archiving purposes in the public interest, scientific or historic research purposes or statistical purposes.
 Where possible, we will anonymise or pseudonymise your data first.

 When processing personal data for archiving purposes, scientific or historic research purposes or statistical purposes, we process the data on the basis of the legitimate interest of ACCLM or its parent, the financial sector or our customers and employees.

 - How long does ACCLM keep your personal data?

 We do not keep your data for any longer than necessary to fulfil the purposes for which we collected the data or the purposes for which data are reused.
 We have adopted a data retention policy.
 This policy specifies how long we keep data.
 In Ireland, this is usually for seven years following the termination of the relevant agreement or the ending of your business relationship with ACCLM.
 Data are sometimes kept for longer, for example if the regulator asks us to keep specific data for longer in the context of risk models.
 In some cases, we use different retention periods.